meetdesai/WinMessage/readme.md

 ### Version 1.1.1
 - Report issues from inside the app.
 - Update checker.

+### Version 1.1.2
+- Fixed a bug that kept USBTool from opening.

 # Get WinMessage
 ## You can download builds [here](https://github.com/0xFireball/WinMessage/releases/).